-Prediction markets put the probability at 26%: Will AfD win the most seats in the 2026 Berlin state elections.
-Currently, markets see this as unlikely (26% YES).
-The German Church’s AfD nightmare scenario.
+Prediction markets put the probability at 11%: Will AfD win the most seats in the 2026 Berlin state elections.
+Currently, markets see this as unlikely (11% YES).
+Polls show the Alternative for Germany party, or AfD, could win an outright majority of seats in September in the state of Saxony-Anhalt, near Berlin.

-Active market on Polymarket with $2.2M in total volume.
+Active market on Polymarket with $2.4M in total volume.
 Sufficient liquidity for most position sizes.
-Currently priced at 26c YES.
+Currently priced at 11c YES.

 What does smart money think?
 Get AI verdicts, wallet positioning, signal analysis, and entry targets.